Momo (Tonga): Marriage

-One day the king fell in love with a beautiful girl and sent his envoy, Lehaʻuli, to her father, Loʻau, the Tuʻi-Haʻamea (Haʻamea king) with a request for a yam for his plantation.
-Loʻau understood the real meaning of the request, and responded that he was unable to help as one yam was still immature and the other had already sprouted.
-He meant that his youngest daughter was still too young while his older daughter, Nua, had already had a child and was therefore an old woman.
-Her husband was Ngongo kilitoto from Malapo, chief of the Haʻangongo Clan (The clan of Ngongo).
+One day, the king fell in love with a beautiful girl and sent his envoy, Lehaʻuli, to her father, Loʻau, the Tuʻi-Haʻamea, or Haʻamea king — to request a yam for his plantation.
+However, Loʻau understood the true meaning of the request and replied that he could not help, as one yam was not yet ready and the other had already sprouted.
+By this, he meant that his youngest daughter was too young, while his older daughter, Nua, had already had a child and was therefore considered old.
+Nua's husband was Ngongo Kilitoto, chief of the Haʻangongo clan from Malapo.

-The next day, Momo sent his envoy back to Loʻau with the words: Fena kā ko Nua (sprouted, but still it is Nua), and so Loʻau went to Malapo to ask Ngongokilitoto to give up his wife, which he did.
-Nua became Momo's wife, and their son became the greatest Tuʻi Tonga of that period, Tuʻitātui.
-His elder stepbrother, Fasiʻapule, later became a kind of governor.
+The next day, Momo sent his envoy back to Loʻau with the message: 'Fena kā ko Nua' (it has sprouted, but it is still Nua).
+Loʻau then went to Malapo and asked Ngongo Kilitoto to give up his wife, which he did.
+Nua became Momo's wife and their son, Tuʻitātui, became the greatest Tuʻi Tonga of that period.
+His elder stepbrother, Fasiʻapule, later became a governor.

-The location of Haʻamea is not certain.
-Some claim it was the centre of Tongatapu, near Matangiake, in which case Loʻau was only a minor prince.
-It is also possible that the name is a variant of Haʻamoa (Samoa), in which case Loʻau was also a powerful king, meaning the marriage story was a mythical way to represent the alliance between Tonga and Samoa, and the start of the empire, although the alliance would only last one generation.
+The exact location of Haʻamea is uncertain.
+Some claim it was in the centre of Tongatapu, near Matangiake.
+In this case, Loʻau would have been only a minor prince.
+Alternatively, the name could be a variant of Haʻamoa in Samoa.
+In this case, Loʻau would have been a powerful king, and the marriage story would represent the mythical beginning of the alliance between Tonga and Samoa and the start of the empire.
+However, this alliance would only last one generation.